The Way to a Verri Organized Office: Tenet 2

 With your vision in the forefront of your mind, you’ll more easily be able to discard and remove whatever doesn’t fit your vision.

-And with your vision in tact you can look at the next tenet in getting organized.
-It is a concept that sounds trivial but I think it is the most important step towards organization – of any kind.
+And with your vision in tact you can look at the next tenet towards an organized office.
+It is a concept that sounds trivial but I think it is the most important step for organization – of any kind.

 To say it isn’t enough.
 You must really understand the importance of every thing having a rightful place in your beautifully envisioned space.